lukestevens-berklee/node-db-server/README.md

 This code is a node app that creates a server that can connect to a database that you specify, and run queries.

 1. You really want to watch the chat from Thursday, November 30th, 2017.
-We built this thing during that chat, and I explain why it works, and all the steps.
-You can work along with the video if you want, or just use this bit if code as a starting point.
+You can see it here: https://berklee.webex.com/berklee/ldr.php?RCID=791d755005ac2ae2d270e776e684f6c8  We built this thing during that chat, and I explain why it works, and all the steps.
+You can work along with the video if you want, or just use this bit of code as a starting point.

 2. You'll need to install some packages, to connect to the database and serve web requests.
 These are defined in `package.json`, and you can install them all with `npm install`.
 New packages can be installed with `npm install --save my_package_name`.